telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 ## System Capturing

-Once Fiddler Everywhere is installed, and its root certificate trusted, you can utilize the web-traffic capturing of the proxy client.
+Once [Fiddler Everywhere is installed]({%slug installation%}), and it's [root certificate trusted]({%slug trust-certificate%}), you can utilize the web-traffic capturing of the proxy client.

 The client logs all HTTP and HTTPS traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy&mdash;Google Chrome, Firefox, Microsoft Teams, Outlook, and more.
 You can use the captured traffic to debug issues, identify performance bottlenecks, or share it with your teammates.

 To capture system traffic with Fiddler Everywhere:

 1. Start Fiddler Everywhere.
-Make sure that it is correctly configured as described in the First Steps tutorials.
+Ensure the proper configuration as described in the First Steps tutorials.

 1. Switch **Live Traffic** to **Capturing**.
 Your incoming and outgoing traffic will be immediately captured and displayed in the [Live Traffic]({%slug saved-sessions-tab%}).